 It should be noted that participants work on contributions, whether a coexistence proposal, analysis, or test results, outside of IEEE and voluntarily choose to present them to the group.

 Participants in the Tiger Team have a variety of affiliations, including WLAN, automotive, government, and academia.
 Since its inception, the group has engaged in extensive discussions about the status and performance of DSRC systems, explored requirements for band sharing, and had presentations on some preliminary proposals for sharing techniques.
 Various entities are working on simulation and modeling of these proposals as well as testing of prototypes as they are developed.
 The goal is reaching some level of consensus about the viability of one or more techniques for protecting DSRC systems from harmful interference, as stated in the NPRM.
-Modeling and simulation efforts are underway, and there is the expectation that more coexistence methods may be proposed in the coming months that would also be incorporated into the analysis.
+Modeling and simulation efforts are underway, and there is the possibility that more coexistence methods may be proposed in the coming months that would also be incorporated into the analysis.
 Initial results from these simulation efforts are anticipated by mid-2014; prototype development is also underway, and initial results from tests of these prototypes are anticipated beginning in the latter part of 2014.
 More extensive testing conducted by WLAN and DSRC stakeholders would continue outside of IEEE.

-IEEE 802.11-sponsored technical activities to explore coexistence techniques, which include this Tiger Team and possible future study and task groups that could take over this work, will continue through 2014 and beyond.
-We expect these efforts to yield credible technical proposals that will eventually garner wide industry support and form a basis for FCC action.
+As it currently stands, this IEEE 802.11-sponsored technical activity to explore coexistence techniques, which include this Tiger Team and possible future study and task groups that could take over this work, will continue through 2014 and beyond.
+We should note, however, that that there is currently not a consensus on whether there is a need for future study or task groups, nor is there consensus on whether efforts thus far will yield credible technical proposals that will eventually garner wide industry support and form a basis for FCC action.
 The IEEE 802.11 DSRC Coexistence Tiger Team will continue to update OET on the progress of the work of the group as mature and vetted results are available, and would appreciate any feedback that the FCC would like to provide about the Tiger Team’s activities.

 Respectfully Submitted,